-5.3.1 Registered and accredited non-government schools will have in place processes by which they can record achievement of students results of external examinations such as the HSC and NAPLAN
+7.3.1 Registered and accredited non-government schools will have in place processes by which they can record achievement of students

-The indicators of students' achievement include:
+The indicators of student achievement include:

-- qualitative and/or quantitative internal and/or external assessment results that can be used to assess a cohort's improvement over time

-- samples of student work

-- student engagement in learning:

-- students' learning progress over time

-- teaching strategies and programs designed and implemented to meet the learning needs of students across a variety of student backgrounds and learning profiles, including Aboriginal and Torres Strait Islander students.
+- results of external examinations such as the HSC and NAPLAN - qualitative and/or quantitative internal and/or external assessment results that can be used to assess a cohort's improvement over time - samples of student work - student engagement in learning: - students' learning progress over time - teaching strategies and programs designed and implemented to meet the learning needs of students across a variety of student backgrounds and learning profiles, including Aboriginal and Torres Strait Islander students.

-A registered and accredited non-government school will have in place and implement documented processes for maintaining records to demonstrate student achievement and student engagement in learning over the period of accreditation.
+A registration system and/or accredited member school will have in place and implement documented processes for maintaining records to demonstrate student achievement and student engagement in learning over the period of accreditation.

-5.3.2 Registered and accredited non-government schools will have in place processes by which they can demonstrate the standard of teaching of courses at the school
+7.3.2 Registered and accredited non-government schools will have in place processes by which they can demonstrate the standard of teaching of courses at the school